 However, once the lease is signed, it binds both parties.
-When your commercial tenant breaks the lease in such a way that you feel eviction is necessary, you have the right to enforce the rental agreement.
+When your commercial tenant breaks the lease in such a way that you feel eviction is necessary, you have the right to enforce the commercial rental agreement.
 Most commercial leases last for an average of three to five years, however, they can often cover terms of ten or more years.

-Common commercial lease violations include, but are not limited to
+Common commercial lease violations include, but are not limited to:

-- Failure to pay rent on time (or at all),
+- Failure to pay rent

-- Failure to properly care for the property,
+- Failure to properly care for the property

-- Code compliance issues,
+- Code compliance issues

-- Failure or refusal to carry required liability insurance,
+- Failure or refusal to carry required liability insurance

-- Having a negative impact on other commercial tenants,
+- Having a negative impact on other commercial tenants

-- Failure to care for common areas,
+- Failure to care for common areas

-- Making unapproved changes to the building or other lease property.
+- Making unapproved changes to the building or other lease property

 These violations could result in a breach of the commercial lease agreement sufficient to warrant the eviction of the commercial tenant.

-Certain types of other violations may not be expressly in the lease but could warrant eviction.
-This is especially true when a commercial tenant becomes a "nuisance" to others around it or the community.
+Certain types of other violations may not be expressly stated in the lease but could warrant eviction.
+This is especially true when a commercial tenant becomes a "nuisance" to others around it or to the community.
 This can occur as the result of

-- Code violations,
+- Code violations

-- Improper sanitation,
+- Improper sanitation

-- Statutory law violations, and/or
+- Statutory law violations

-- Criminal acts.
+- Criminal acts

 This area of law can be more complicated than a breach of the lease agreement, but consulting an experienced Massachusetts commercial eviction attorney can help you determine the best path forward.

 The most important right of the commercial tenant is the enforcement of a valid lease agreement.
-When a lease agreement is legally enforceable and the landlord breaches material terms of the agreement, the commercial tenant has a right to pursue enforcement of the lease or damages as appropriate in the given situation.
+When a lease agreement is legally enforceable and the landlord breaches material terms of the agreement, the commercial tenant has a right to pursue enforcement of the lease or demand damages as appropriate in the given situation.

 Commercial tenants also have protections under the Consumer Protection Statute, G.L.c.
-93A s 11.
+93A § 11.
 This permits the tenant to file a Chapter 93A complaint against the landlord when the landlord engages in unfair and deceptive acts or methods of competition.
 Violations of this statute can result in double or even triple damages, granting powerful protection against abuse of commercial tenants.

 A commercial tenant also has the right to enjoy a tenancy free from serious interference.
 This includes keeping the property in a substantially safe condition.
 While this can be limited in a commercial lease, the right still exists.